bourumir-wyngs/serde-saphyr/README.md

 [![Fuzz & Audit](https://github.com/bourumir-wyngs/serde-saphyr/actions/workflows/ci.yml/badge.svg)](https://github.com/bourumir-wyngs/serde-saphyr/actions/workflows/ci.yml)

 **serde-saphyr** is a strongly typed YAML deserializer built on the top of slightly modified [`saphyr-parser`](https://crates.io/crates/saphyr-parser), published as [saphyr-parser-bw](https://crates.io/crates/saphyr-parser-bw).
 It aims to be **panic-free** on malformed input exclude `unsafe` code in library code.
 The crate deserializes YAML *directly into your Rust types* without constructing an intermediate tree of “abstract values.”
+Try it online as WebAssembly application [here](https://verdanta.tech/yva/)

 ### Why this approach?